msperl00/Covid19-Tracker/README.md

 ## Acknowledgments

 Html, css and javascript basically.
-Also have knowledge about Vue 3(Composition API, Router, Pinia), Tailwind framework of css is a big help.
+Also have knowledge Documentation Vue 3(Composition API, Router, Pinia), Tailwind framework of css is a big help.